Different Rules for Claiming Dependents, Head of Household, and the EIC

-To be eligible for head of household status, a taxpayer must have at least one dependent and be unmarried or "considered" unmarried under IRS rules, so this tax benefit is particularly well-suited for single parents.
-You can still qualify if you're separated from your spouse but not legally divorced if you did not live with him after June 30 of the tax year.
+A taxpayer must have at least one dependent and be unmarried or "considered" unmarried under IRS rules to be eligible for head of household status, so this tax benefit is particularly well-suited for single parents.
+You can still qualify if you're separated from your spouse but not legally divorced if you don't live with him after June 30 of the tax year.

 Unlike the rules for simply claiming a dependent, qualifying as head of household requires that your dependent must be closely related to you by birth or marriage.
 Your dependent must reside with you for more than half the year, and you must provide more than half the total costs of keeping up your home.

-The last two requirements are not the case for simply claiming someone as a dependent.
-For example, although your parent does not have to reside with you for you to be able to claim her as a dependent, she does have to live with you for at least half the year for you to qualify as head of household unless you have another dependent who does live with you all year.
-And the rule regarding the costs of your home is unique to this filing status.
+The last two requirements are not always the case for simply claiming someone as a dependent.
+For example, your parent doesn't have to actually reside with you for you to be able to claim her as a dependent, but she does have to live with you for at least half the year for you to qualify as head of household—unless you have another dependent who does live with you all year.

 The Earned Income Tax Credit

-Children, grandchildren, brothers, sisters, nieces and nephews can qualify a taxpayer as dependents for EITC purposes, but parents, grandparents and other types of relationships generally will not.
-Your dependent person must be younger than age 19, or age 24 if he's a full-time student, to qualify you for this tax credit.
+Children, grandchildren, brothers, sisters, nieces, and nephews can all qualify as dependents for EITC purposes, but parents, grandparents, and other types of relationships generally will not.
+Your dependent person must be younger than age 19, or age 24 if he's a full-time student for at least five months out of the year.

 Comparing All the Rules

-All these limitations and rules can cause frustration in situations where a taxpayer is caring for and financially supporting another person but there's no relationship between them by blood or marriage.
-Such a taxpayer might find that he's eligible only for the single filing status and the dependent's personal exemption, but he's not eligible to file as head of household or to claim the earned income credit.
+All these limitations and rules can cause frustration when a taxpayer is caring for and financially supporting another person who doesn't qualify as a dependent.
+You might find that you're eligible only for the single filing status and can't claim the EITC.

-The important takeaway here is that just because you can claim a dependent, it does not automatically make you eligible for other tax perks.
-If you're unsure where you stand, your best bet would be to invest in quality tax preparation software or consult with a tax professional.
+The important takeaway here is that just because you can claim a dependent, it doesn't automatically make you eligible for other tax perks.
+Your best bet would be to invest in quality tax preparation software or consult with a tax professional if you're unsure where you stand.